CS232-Labs/Lab4-ChampSim-2023/README.md

 Look inside [replacement](./ChampSim/replacement/) folder in ChampSim

 ### Comparison of Replacement Policies
-We will be comparing `IPC`, `L2C Miss Rate` of these replacement policies for `L2C` cache.
+We will be comparing `Speedup`, `L2C Miss Rate` of these replacement policies for `L2C` cache.

-Plot the `IPC` and `L2C Miss Rate` values for different policies and traces.
+Plot the `Speedup` and `L2C Miss Rate` values for different policies and traces.
 Use a multi-bar chart.
 Write your reasoning for the variations in these values in the report.

 ## Part II : Data Prefetcher